Opening Story

 Which type of trendline best fits this data?

-This choice is okay, but the line is a better choice these data.
+A linear trendline best describes this data.
+The linear model is simpler than the quadratic or exponential models and describes the data fairly well.
 The quadratic or exponential models only fit the data slightly better than the line does.
 We typically use the simplest model possible, so we only use the quadratic and exponential models when they fit the data much better than the line does.

 Writing Exponential Functions